tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 - Leverage tools like `pry` to interact with the libraries and access documentation before context switching to GitHub
-- Reading more thorough docs and guides (take this from team)
+- Reading more thorough docs and guides (take this from the team)
   - Mentioned above doing this for README, go beyond